 In order for the T-bud to work, it must be performed during a time of the year when the tree is actively growing and thus the bark is slipping and can be peeled back easily.
+The ideal lemon grafting season depends upon local temperatures.
 In my California climate, the T-bud can be used for grafting citrus in summer and in late spring.
 In times of the year when the bark is not slipping, the chip bud can be used instead.
 T-budding is commonly used to propagate new trees.
 Some people use the T-bud to topwork trees or to make multi-fruit trees, but for these grafts I prefer patch budding, cleft grafting, or bark grafting.

 Grafting Lemon Trees – How to Graft a Lemon Tree with the T-Bud — YouTube Video

 In addition to this step-by-step guide to grafting lemon trees, I have also made a YouTube video (see below) showing how to graft a lemon tree with the T-bud.

 Citrus Budwood from a Disease-free Source